tektoncd/pipeline/docs/tutorial.md

 ### Task Inputs and Outputs

-In more common scenarios, a `Task` needs multiple steps with input and output resources to process.
-For example a `Task` could fetch source code from a GitHub repository and build a Docker image from it.
+In more typical scenarios, a `Task` needs multiple steps with input and output resources to process.
+For example, a `Task` could fetch source code from a GitHub repository and build a Docker image from it.

 [`PipelineResources`](resources.md) are used to define the artifacts that can be